zhelyabuzhsky/stockfish/README.md

     "Min Split Depth": 0,
     "Threads": 1, # More threads will make the engine stronger, but should be kept at less than the number of logical processors on your computer.
     "Ponder": "false",
-    "Hash": 1024, # 1024 MB for the hash table - you may want to increase/decrease this, depending on how much RAM you want to use.
-Should also be kept as some power of 2.
+    "Hash": 16, # Default size is 16 MB.
+It's recommended that you increase this value, but keep it as some power of 2.
+E.g., if you're fine using 2 GB of RAM, set Hash to 2048 (11th power of 2).
     "MultiPV": 1,
     "Skill Level": 20,
     "Move Overhead": 10,